 Requirements: Replace as far as possible (Taking into account guidance under Article 64 of the industrial emissions Directive.
 See note 3 and Appendix 1) by less harmful substances or mixtures.
-Timescale: Installations must comply within the shortest possible time economically feasible to safeguard public health and the Timescale: Immediately (and see note 1 below) Limit - where the sum of the mass flows of all the discharges of all the compounds causing the designated labelling is greater or equal to 10g/h, a limit value of 2mg/Nm3 for the mass sum of the individual compounds must apply.
+Timescale: Installations must comply within the shortest possible time Control under contained conditions as far as technically and economically feasible to safeguard public health and the environment, normally, in accordance with the guidance provided within Section 5 of the note.
+Timescale: Immediately (and see note 1 below) Limit - where the sum of the mass flows of all the discharges of all the compounds causing the designated labelling is greater or equal to 10g/h, a limit value of 2mg/Nm3 for the mass sum of the individual compounds must apply.
 Monitoring: Manual extractive testing